GCPartner/datadog-eventarc-cloud-functions/tutorial.md

   * This is different for every registrar, you'll need to refer to their documentation
     * These values will be automatically printed to the screen once the script has been run

 Once those steps are confirmed you must type exactly "Setup Complete!" and strike enter, and the rest of the deployment will continue.
-This could take aroun 45 minutes.
+This could take around 45 minutes.

 ## Setup your monitor in DataDog (STEP 6)
 * Login to the DataDog App